Becoming a Qualified Nutrition Advisor

 The British Dietetic Association (BDA) is the professional body for dietitians, which also acts as their trade union.
 See www.bda.uk.com

 To become a dietitian you can enrol on an undergraduate nutrition degree and during the early part of your course, you'll make the decision whether you wish to train to become a dietitian.
 Nutrition & dietetics is typically a 4 year undergraduate degree course, which includes some catering and practical dietetic placements at hospitals where you get experience hands on.
 Following graduation most graduates will go onto work for the Health Service, though some will branch into the private sector and work in industry or freelance.
 For details of dietetic careers see The BDA website.

 (* NB the spelling of 'dietitian' comes under much scrutiny.
 Dictionaries and texts seem to spell it 'dietician' however the profession spells it 'dietitian'; both spellings are deemed acceptable.)

-Registered Nutritionists are full members of The Nutrition Society (see www.nutritionsociety.org).
-In order to be a member of The Nutrition Society you need a few years post graduation experience working in the nutrition field and references to prove this.
+Registered Nutritionists are members of The Association for Nutrition.
+In order to be a member of The Association for Nutrition you need a few years post-graduate experience working in the nutrition field and references to prove this.
 This also allows the letters 'RNutr' to be used after the individual's name.
 At the time of writing this article, there is debate as to whether Registered Nutritionists should also be part of the HPC.